Insider Buying: EVP Sean Reid - GuruFocus.com

 Analysis of Insider Buy/Sell and Relationship with Stock Price

-Shares of AGNC Investment Corp were trading for $8.91 apiece on the day of Sean Reid’s recent buy, giving the stock a market cap of $5,212.484 million.
+On the day of Sean Reid's recent buy, shares of AGNC Investment Corp were trading for $8.91 apiece, giving the stock a market cap of $5,426.936 million.
+This valuation is an important factor to consider when analyzing the potential impact of insider buying on the stock price.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.